bmeme/angular-dev/README.md

 - ansible
 - rsync

+## Vanilla versions

+The image is built also in two vanilla flavours, one based on `bullseye-slim` and one on `alpine` versions of node docker image.

+This version has only the Angular CLI added on top of the base node image.

+To use one of this versions add `-bullseye-slim` or `-alpine` suffix to the standard image.
+See [tags list](https://hub.docker.com/r/bmeme/angular-dev/tags) on DockerHub for further details.

 ## How to build

 To build the docker image you can use the `docker build` command.